Vanos Side Effects

 Generic name: fluocinonide topical

-Note: This page contains side effects data for the generic drug fluocinonide topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Vanos.
+Note: This document contains side effect information about fluocinonide topical.
+Some of the dosage forms listed on this page may not apply to the brand name Vanos.

 Applies to fluocinonide topical: topical application cream, topical application emollient cream, topical application gel/jelly, topical application ointment, topical application solution.

-As well as its needed effects, fluocinonide topical (the active ingredient contained in Vanos) may cause some unwanted effects.
+Along with its needed effects, fluocinonide topical (the active ingredient contained in Vanos) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Blistering, burning, crusting, dryness, or flaking of the skin